planetlabs/radiometric_normalization/radiometric_normalization/README.md

 * The image contains data derived from the set of input images
 * The datatype is always uint16

-## Pseudo invariant feature generation - pif.py ##
+## Pseudo-invariant feature generation - pif.py ##

 The time stack image is analysed for pixels that are stable over time.

 ### Input ###
 * A time stack image and a satellite image of the same geographic location as the time stack image.